Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

-{\it Differences between layers.} Generally, the higher the network layer, the higher the performance.
-This is consistent with previous observations~\citep{zeiler14eccv,zhou15iclr} that the first layers of the network respond to generic corners and other edge/color junctions, while higher levels capture more complex structures.
-Nonetheless, it seems that some of the best individual filters of the very first layers can already perform detection to a weak degree when helped by our regression (e.g. \emph{bike-wheel}). \\
+{\it Differences between layers.} Generally, the higher the network layer, the higher the performance (table~\ref{table:part_obj}).
+This is consistent with previous observations~\citep{zeiler14eccv,zhou15iclr} that the first. layers of the network respond to generic corners and other edge/color junctions, while higher levels capture more complex structures.
+Nonetheless, it seems that some of the best individual filters of the very first layers can already perform detection to a weak degree when helped by our regression (e.g. \emph{bike-wheel} has 14.9 AP). \\

 {\it Differences between part classes.} Performance varies greatly across part classes.
-For example, some parts (e.g. \emph{aeroplane-engine, bike-chainwheel} and \emph{person-foot}) are clearly not represented by any filter nor filter combination, as their AP is very low across all layers.
-On other parts (e.g. \emph{bike-wheel, cat-head} and \emph{horse-torso}), instead, the network achieves good detection performance, proving that some of the filters can be associated with these parts. \\
+For example, some parts are clearly not represented by any filter nor filter combination, as their AP is very low across all layers (e.g. 7.0 for \emph{aeroplane-engine}, 3.6 for \emph{bike-chainwheel}, 2.6 AP for \emph{person-foot}, at layer 5 using the GA combinations).
+On other parts instead, the network achieves good detection performance (e.g. 64.2 for \emph{bike-wheel}, 59.1 for \emph{cat-head}, and 72.3 AP for \emph{horse-torso}).
+This proves that some of the filters can be associated with these parts. \\

 {\it Differences between part sizes.} Another factor that seems to influence the performance is the average size of the part.
-For example, the AP achieved on \emph{horse-torso} is much higher than on the smaller \emph{horse-ear}.
+For example, the AP achieved on \emph{horse-torso} (72.3 on layer 5) is much higher than on the smaller \emph{horse-ear} (6.6).
 In order to understand if this is common across all parts, we looked at how AP changes with respect to the average size of a part (fig.~\ref{fig:cnn:APvsPartSize}).
 Interestingly, these two are indeed correlated and have a Pearson product-moment correlation coefficient (PPMCC) of 0.7~\citep{pearson1895jstor}.
 This shows that smaller parts emerge less in the CNN than larger ones.
 Nonetheless, small size does not always imply low detection performance: there are some rather small parts (around 20\% of the object area) which have high AP (around 60), like \emph{bicycle-wheel}, \emph{motorbike-wheel} and \emph{person-head}.
 As we show in sec.~\ref{sec:cnn:discrim_parts}, these are parts that are very discriminative for recognizing the objects they belong to, which justifies their emergence within the network.\\